 1. The Cloud is Less Secure

-Reputable cloud providers put a lot of investment into their cloud security – their budgets are immensely larger than that of a small company.
+Reputable cloud providers put a lot of investment into their cloud security – their budgets are immensely larger than that of a small organisation.
 Whereas the risks are the same regardless of who you are, the security solutions of a cloud giant may be above and beyond what you’re able to provide yourself.

 2. Cloud Computing is Too Expensive

-Moving to the cloud was traditionally seen as a significant expense that hindered many businesses in their technological advancement.
+Moving to the cloud was traditionally seen as a significant expense that hindered many companies in their technological advancement.
 The market for cloud today is so varied that this can no longer be declared as true.
 There are so many options available and competition is rife within the providers, that getting a few quotes doesn’t hurt as a starting point.

 Don’t forget it’s not always just about the monetary expense.
 Consider savings that could be made elsewhere, in terms of customer satisfaction, reduced premises cost, unpredictable hardware costs, disaster recovery savings and more.
 You’ll also gain competitive advantage over those in your industry who haven’t modernised and will be able to scale up your business far more rapidly.